Making Cents: Family planning = financial planning

 You need to take the shock factor off the table, by doing your homework and by crunching the numbers and seeing where you’re going to land before and after you return to work.
 Trying to figure it out after the fact will just lead to increased stress levels and you want to try and avoid them.

 Liam Croke is MD of Harmonics Financial Ltd, based in Plassey.
-He can be contacted at liam@harmonics.ie or www.harmonics.ie
+He can be contacted at liam@harmonics.ie or harmonics.ie

 More News